Andre-Codes/Pandas-Exercises/README.md

 # Pandas-Exercises
 Exploring and learning the **Pandas** library with hands-on exercises

-The following exercises will follow the **MAGIC ML** process, some only in part, and some all the way through the model training and evaluating phase.
+The exercises with "_magic" appended to the file name will follow the **MAGIC ML** process, some only in part, and some all the way through the machine learning model training and evaluating phase.
+This method is outlined below:

 # MAGIC ML
 - ## **M** - Mission: Define your mission and set clear objectives for your machine learning project.